 Diederik served as head coach for the Dutch juniors from 2007 to 2013.
 Prior to that he spent a year in China working with the Chinese rowing federation.
 Prior to that he served as a national team coach with the Dutch senior team from 2000-2004.
 Prior to that he worked to develop the sport in Guatemala and Indonesia.
 He runs his own business Boundless Boorder, which deals with general high performance coaching and is also a lecturer in coaching and high performance at the University of Rotterdam.

 Please complete the following forms.
-The information packet is yours to keep while the code of conduct, waiver, and medical forms should be printed out, signed, and returned us via e-mail at email@example.com
+The information packet is yours to keep while the Code of Conduct and Addendum, Waiver, and medical forms should be printed out, signed, and returned us via e-mail at email@example.com.
+Please bring a printed copy of the health history to Holland.

 The travel and goals forms are to be filled out and submitted online.